paulkarpenko/us-code-ui/uscode/title-37-pay-and-allowances-of-the-uniformed-services/chapter-005-special-and-incentive-pays.md

 (2) **Officers not currently engaged in flying duty.—** — The Secretary concerned may pay aviation incentive pay under this section to an officer who is otherwise qualified for such pay but who is not currently engaged in the performance of operational flying duty or proficiency flying duty if the Secretary determines, under regulations prescribed under [section 374 of this title](./chapter-005-special-and-incentive-pays.md#section-374), that payment of aviation incentive pay to that officer is in the best interests of the service.

-**(b) Aviation Bonus.—** The Secretary concerned may pay an aviation bonus under this section to an officer in a regular or reserve component of a uniformed service who—
+**(b) Aviation Bonus.—** The Secretary concerned may pay an aviation bonus under this section to an officer of a uniformed service who—

 (1) is entitled to aviation incentive pay under subsection (a);

 (2) has completed any active duty service commitment incurred for undergraduate aviator training or is within one year of completing such commitment;

-(3) executes a written agreement to remain on active duty in a regular component or to serve in an active status in a reserve component in aviation service for at least one year; and
+(3) executes a written agreement to remain on active duty in a regular component or to serve in an active status in a reserve component, or, in the case of an officer of the Space Force, to remain in space force active status in aviation service for at least one year; and

 (4) meets such other criteria as the Secretary concerned determines appropriate.